the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 This means it is likely existing projects using Docker can be migrated to Podman.

 Unlike Docker which uses a daemon running as root, Podman is daemonless.
-Unprivileged users can run Podman commands, most likely with no additional configuration needed.
+Unprivileged users can run containers using Podman, most likely with no additional configuration needed.
-By default, Podman containers are unprivileged and are not able to modify the host system.
-Containers can be run in privileged mode which lifts these restrictions but containers never have more privileges than the account that runs them.
-This avoids a problem with Docker where users able to run containers have implicit access to the Docker daemon.
+This avoids a problem with the standard Docker configuration where users able to run containers have implicit access to the Docker daemon.
 The Daemon is run by root by default and provides a fairly trivial way to escalate privileges.

 (rr-renv-containers-installpodman)=
 ### Installing Podman